GamalGabr/NeuralNetWork2/README.md

 # NeuralNetWork2
 Neural Networks Part 2

+I wanted to set myself the challenge of building a neural network from scratch, depending solely on base R. I think the best way to fully get to grips with an algorithm is to code it from the ground up - one is left with little wiggle room for winging it.
+Moreover, I wanted to tackle the well-known MNIST (“Modified National Institute of Standards and Technology”) digit classification problem.
+The dataset is a collection of handwritten digits: with each row representing a single digit, and each column representing a 0-255 grey scale pixel.
+I kept asking myself the question, could I design a neural network algorithm to achieve an accuracy of at least 90% accuracy in the field of simple digit recognition?
+For the vast majority of the project, I found myself scribbling away with good old fashioned pen and paper - obtaining the key derivatives was by far the trickiest aspect of the process!

+The project ended up as a two-part series on how to construct a neural network from scratch.
+Part 1 contains the bulk of the project, it is rendered in RMarkdown document and features all of the R code I used to build the neural network.
+If you would like to see the first part, click [here](https://rpubs.com/IsaacGabr/877855).
+Below, I feature the second part of the project - in this part of the project, I detail the process of obtaining the key derivatives involved in the neural network.

 <h2>EQUATION TIME!</h2>
 <br>

-This post is the second part of a two-part series on how to construct a neural network function from scratch.
-Part 1 is an RMarkdown document in which I feature the R code I used to construct the neural network, the document can be viewed [here](https://rpubs.com/IsaacGabr/877855).

 <br/>